-From Praying the Names of Jesus Week Ten, Day Five
+From Praying the Names of God Week Five, Day Four

 Meet your spiritual ancestors as they really were: Less Than Perfect: Broken Men and Women of the Bible and What We Can Learn from Them.